-Galleria Patricia Armocida is pleased to announce the new solo show Templates of Love by the French-Tunisian artist eL Seed.
+Galleria Patricia Armocida is pleased to present the new solo show Templates of Love by the French-Tunisian artist eL Seed.

 Online opening only, from November 25th.